UBS dusting off plans for investment bank spin-off - Mediobanca

 UBS and Credit Suisse form the backbone of a financial industry that generates 6 percent of the Alpine nation's gross domestic product.

-"As a result, (Swiss financial regulator) FINMA would almost certainly be able to take a more benign view of a predominantly asset gathering institution and the New UBS would hope of an improvement in its credit rating, which should provide a positive impact on funding costs," said Wheeler.
+"As a result, (Swiss financial regulator) FINMA would almost certainly be able to take a more benign view of a predominantly asset gathering institution and the New UBS would hope of an improvement in its credit rating, which should provide a positive impact on funding costs," said Mediobanca analyst Chris Wheeler.

 Investors, who have applauded the renewed focus on its flagship private bank as a result of the withdrawal from large parts of fixed income withdrawal, were little moved by the spin-off idea.

-At 1618 GMT, the stock was 0.3 percent lower, amid a 0.4 percent fall in the broader European bank index .SX7P.
+At 1125 GMT, the stock was unchanged, amid a 0.5 percent rise in the broader European bank index .SX7P.

 Credit Suisse has said it will stick with investment banking, but plans to shrink its interest rate trading arm, further scaling back an area squeezed by strict new regulation and a drop in activity.